 ‘Please, sir, it’s-‘ ”Old yer mouth,’ the sergeant snapped.

 ‘I takes ‘is name, sir?’-‘Please, and then dismiss.’

+‘Inspection’ only has three short stanzas, and the first one starts with these lines.
 Two voices exist within the first stanza of the poem, which Owen has illustrated throughout different language and tones.
-The first voice is that of Owen himself, later combined with the sergeant’s: authoritive and sharp, the use of the word ‘rapped’ is onomatopoeic in this regard, bringing to mind the hard-bitten way that Owen and the sergeant are talking to the soldier.
-The second voice, the soldier’s, is diminutive, respectful, and quiet: he doesn’t want to talk back to his superior officers, and he’s well aware of rank, and doesn’t want to cause trouble.
+The first voice is that of Owen himself, later combined with the sergeant’s: authoritative and sharp, the use of the word ‘rapped’ is onomatopoeic in this regard, bringing to mind the hard-bitten way that Owen and the sergeant are talking to the soldier.
+The second voice, the soldier’s, is diminutive, respectful, and quiet: he doesn’t want to talk back to his superior officers, and he’s well aware of rank and doesn’t want to cause trouble.

 Nevertheless, Owen and the sergeant punish him by confining him to the camp.
 At a later point, Owen meets up again with the soldier, who informs him that the dirt that he had on his uniform ‘Was blood, his own.’
-The use of blood to symbolize the sacrifice of men during the war is an important symbol in this poem, as it further emphasizes the brutality and the pointlessness of the First World War, a theme that is prevalent in almost all of Owen’s poems.
+The use of blood to symbolize the sacrifice of men during the war is an important symbol in this poem, as it further emphasizes the brutality and the pointlessness of the First World War, a theme that is prevalent in almost all of Wilfred Owen’s poems.

-Owen’s casual dismissal of the blood puts it down to the same level as of dirt.
+Owen’s casual dismissal of the blood puts it down to the same level as dirt.
 Rather than ‘blood’, something precious, a symbol of the sacrifice that the man is making for his country, he sees it only as a sullying artifact, something that besmirches the imagery of the glory of war that propaganda and higher officers were meant to perpetuate.

 ‘The world is washing out its stains,’ he said.